netcinematics/ALPHA_BITZ_AI/WRITEUP.md

 3) RUN an APPROVAL SEQUENCE for Human In The Loop.
 4) CATEGORIZE MISNOMER CONCEPTS in a LIBRARY.
 5) PROPOSE "RENAMERATIONS" for ALPHABITZ.

-AMAZINGLY - the first set of MISNOMERS chosen by GEM were:
-a) "PROMPTING"
-b) "DARK MATTER"
-c) "Consciousness in AI"

 This project is fascinating!